hughw19/ActionPlotGeneration/README.md

 # Learning a Generative Model for Multi-Step Human-Object Interactions from Videos
-This is an tensorflow implementation of Action Plot RNN in the Eurographics 2019 paper, Learning a Generative Model for Multi-Step Human-Object Interactions from Videos.
+This is a tensorflow implementation of Action Plot RNN in the Eurographics 2019 paper, Learning a Generative Model for Multi-Step Human-Object Interactions from Videos.
 The model generates action plots.

 ![Teaser](assets/teaser.jpg)